fabacab/inline-gdocs-viewer/readme.txt

 **HTML Tables**

+All data sources (Google Spreadsheets, CSV files, or MySQL database queries) will be rendered in an HTML table, unless you add the `chart` attribute as described above.
+The HTML of the resulting table is highly customizable.
 To render an HTML table with additional metadata, such as supplying the table's `title`, `summary`, `<caption>`, and a customized `class` value, you can do the following:

     [gdoc key="ABCDEFG" class="my-sheet" title="Tooltip text displayed on hover" summary="An example spreadsheet, with a summary."]This is the table's caption.[/gdoc]